-Alaris generally has no voting rights or very limited voting rights (generally 10% of the outstanding voting rights in the case where Alaris holds voting securities).
-Notwithstanding the foregoing, and except for our arrangements with KMH and LifeMark, each of our agreements with our Private Company Partners provides Alaris with special voting rights that only operate in the event of certain uncured events of default that.
+Alaris has no voting rights or very limited voting rights in its Private Company Partners (generally 10% of the outstanding voting rights in the case where Alaris holds voting securities).
+Notwithstanding the foregoing, and except for our arrangements with KMH and Federal Resources, each of our agreements with our Private Company Partners provides Alaris with special voting rights that only operate in the event of certain uncured events of default that.
 Such special voting rights entitle us to a sufficient number of votes, to, among other things, appoint the board of directors of the applicable Private Company Partner.
 See "Step In Rights or Other Remedies" below.

-Annual Distribution Entitlement The preferred units held by Alaris in each of our Private Company Partners entitle Alaris to receive an annual preferred distribution in priority to distributions on all other partnership or membership units issued by such Private Company Partners (but subject to a Private Company Partner's Senior Lenders or other specified parties).
+Annual Distribution Entitlement The preferred units and royalty interests held by Alaris in our Private Company Partners entitle Alaris to receive an annual preferred distribution in priority to distributions on all other partnership or membership units issued by such Private Company Partners (but subject to a Private Company Partner's Senior Lenders or other specified parties).
+In the case of Federal Resources, the terms of the FR Loan provide that Alaris is entitled to receive an annual interest payment paid in priority to payments to the common equity holders (but subordinate to Federal Resource's senior lenders).